pythonarcade/arcade/doc/programming_guide/resource_handlers.rst

 If a function or object does not accept a resource handle prefix, it is probably one of the following:

-* a feature from another library which Arcade uses such as :py:mod:`pyglet`
+* a feature from another library which Arcade uses such as pyglet
 * a problem you should report so we can fix it

 If you're unsure, it's always okay to :ref:`ask for help <how-to-get-help>`.